Monthly Archives

 By | Serial | No Comments

-About four-thirty that afternoon, a landscaper named Bernardo, with a survey map in hand, staked out the boundaries of Daisy’s land.
-The flattened little mound where the coyote had laid was, indeed, just outside the markers, like Daisy and Travis had thought.
+Late afternoon sun streaked across the flattened mound behind Daisy’s back patio where the coyote had laid.
+Daisy watched as Bernardo, the landscaper, with a survey map in hand, staked out the boundaries of her property.
+The mound was, indeed, just outside the markers, like Daisy and Travis had thought.

 “Do you want all succulents?”
 Bernardo asked her as they discussed the landscaping of the wild, sloping part of her back yard.
 “Or also some native brush, some rock rose, some agave.”